Ihezie/basic-python-projects/books_scrapper/README.md

-# Books Scrapper
+# Book Scrapper

 ## Description

-A simple web scrapper that scrapes book data from the [books to scrape](https://books.toscrape.com/index.html), and allows users to make queries based on that data.
+A simple web scrapper that scrapes book data from the [books to scrape](https://books.toscrape.com/index.html) website, and allows users to make queries based on that data.

 ## Features